MWGMonsun/TextEditor/README.md

-# COVID.19 DATABASE
+# COVID.19 DATABASE PHP

 ## Description

 This COVID19 DATABASE Based On 『K_COVID19.csv』 And 『addtional_Timeinfo.csv』

-## Ability

->8 tables through data extraction and classification of individual cases and insert data with python
+Before start these php file,you must have a 『dbconfig.php』 in same folder.

-## Table
+## Table Name

 * THE_CASE
 * PATIENTINFO